 Data transformation is a process that allows you to extract specific data out of its source.
 Once that is done, it then manages and transfers it to the file of your choosing (more often than not, it is the end-file).

 As you’ve probably noticed, the basic SSIS interview questions follow somewhat similar formulas.
 They are either based on descriptions, comparisons or explanations.
 You don't need to worry that your employers are going to ask you to show some sort of specific, high-level tasks.
 This is a pretty rare occurrence and happens mostly if you’re aiming for a high skill-capped job position.

 Question 4: What’s ‘data flow’?

-Now, if you’re just starting out with SSIS, similar SSIS interview questions might come off as tricky - especially when the previous question revolved around data transformation.
-However, data flow is actually really simple.
+Now, if you’re just starting with SSIS, similar questions might come off as tricky - especially when the previous question revolved around data transformation.
+However, the data flow is simple.

 Just as in most other cases, data flow in SSIS refers to the process of information traveling from one point to another.
-In other words, data flows from a source all the way to the target location.
+In other words, data flows from a source to the target location.

 This might truly come off as one of the trickier SSIS interview questions, especially because it mentions a different data management tool than SSIS.
 You have to be quite knowledgeable about the theoretical part of SSIS to be able to answer this question correctly.

 DTS (Data Transformation Services) is an outdated version of SSIS.
 The latter was overhauled to be faster, more flexible and better optimized.
 So to put it short - SSIS is the newer, more advanced and developed version of DTS.

 A task is something that you would issue to the database, to receive certain desired results.
 In total, there are two types of tasks in SSIS - control flow tasks and database maintenance ones.